ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 ![](/artifacts/images/target.png)

-- the target has slight imbalance but it is not extreme, at least for those in the train set
+- the target has 70:30 ratio of imbalance, at least for those in the train set
 - more than any other feature, current gpa earned in college is the best indicator of years spent in college to earn that degree
 - one's parents' educational achievements, or lack of paper-qualifications has no bearing on one's own measure of finishing college